From Bangkok to Oslo

 Degree programme: MSc in Business (Major in Strategy)

 Undergraduate Degree: BBA (Major in Finance)

 Hometown: Bangkok, Thailand

-My extensive search on the right master programme led me to BI’s website; the MSc in Business with a Major in Strategy, fits perfectly to my interest, future goals, and financial situation.
+My extensive search for the right master programme led me to BI’s website; the master in business, majoring in strategy, fits perfectly to my interest, future goals, and financing situation.
 BI has offered one of the most generous scholarships, among the top universities, Moreover, studying in Norway has been one of my dreams.
-From my extensive travels around the world, I have decided that I want to live in Europe.
-Our close family friend lives in Bergen; upon one visit, I instantly fell in love with the beauty and the standard of living in Norway, and I vowed to return.
+From my extensive travels around the world, I decided that I want to live in Europe.
+A

 Before the semester started, I expected the master life in Europe to be filled with exciting travels to beautiful places.
 Even though I got to travel to a few places, the semester was more filled with exciting insights and lots of academic journals.
 The first semester was tough.
 There were many challenging academic readings we had to prepare in order to discuss in class.

 The other classes were also very demanding; most classes required extensive preparation and active participation to succeed, which was different to my experience in Thailand.
 I have also learned that, at least for a strategy major, study groups are a must.
 I got stressed by the drastic change and have taken a couple of counselling sessions provided by the University; they were quite helpful.
 Once I have managed my struggles, I enjoyed the lectures and discussions much more than I ever did.
 In the end, I have learned way more than I’ve bargained for.
 That’s when I realized I chose the right master.